allomov/liquidice/README.md

 # Liquidice

-Liquidice gem (Liquid-I-See) to indicate that it is related to part "What I See" of WYSIWYG abbreviation.
+Liquidice (Liquid-I-See) to indicate that it is related to part "What I See" of WYSIWYG abbreviation.

 Use WYSIWYG editor output with the Liquid templating engine.